-South Dakota candidates rally supporters to close campaigns
+South Dakota campaigns rally supporters as election looms

 - Did you vote?
 Now anyone can know

 In the U.S. House race to succeed Noem, Republican front-runner Dusty Johnson had stops set in western South Dakota including the Pence event.
-Democrat Tim Bjorkman was capping his campaign with a Sioux Falls rally.
+Democrat Tim Bjorkman capped his campaign with a Sioux Falls rally.

 Voters will also settle five ballot questions, among them measures that would reshape the state’s citizen initiative system and raise tobacco taxes for the first time in more than a decade.